eueliseeu/eueliseeu/README.md

 ### What do I want to achieve?

--🌍I really want to go to canada and have a good condition so that in the future I can help my family in Brazil and develop better as a programmer.
+- 🌍I really want to go to canada and have a good condition so that in the future I can help my family in Brazil and develop better as a programmer.

 And also having a little place that is not luxury, but what is necessary to sustain me and evolve in what I most need, which is to advance the world, making the most complicated and complex part for many, the programming area.